DePaul-CSC-394/mini-project-team-five/README.md

 ![image](https://github.com/user-attachments/assets/7a39d42f-2f36-4d3c-996b-49fbb9bb0ce9)

 ## Git & GitHub:

+- **git config --global core.autocrlf input**
+  - Sets line endings to be LF or Unix standard

 - **git fetch**
   - Command to essentially "refresh" and check if there are any changes in the remote repo